den-wdi-2/user-Research-lab/README.md

 # User Research Lab

+## I MUST HAVE:

+Survey used
+Responses to the survey (2)
+A short pitch for your idea

+## What you need to do:

 You'll need to conduct User research on a your chosen project 3 space:

 1. Pick the website/app/online service that could be improved